 - Price – We’ve reviewed a range of different priced splitting axes.
 Some of the price differences are due to the materials used to construct the ax or the size of the ax.
 Keep price in mind when making your selection.

-Options for the Best Splitting Maul in 2019
+Options for the Best Splitting Maul

 Unique blade geometry provides better penetration for splitting tough logs.
 You’ll have no issue splitting hard woods like pine.